r2r-dev/avlan-docker/README.md

 # AVLAN

-Avlan is a VLAN monitoring and setup tool.
+Avlan is a VLAN monitoring tool.

 ## Running application in production mode (full cluster)
 To build container images and start AVLAN application cluster with default settings, execute: